Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Content: News Production and Sharing

 \subsubsection{Setup.}

-The far-right Twitter users share $11,643$ articles from the Google News dataset on the four topics of interest -- `Top Stories,' `Australia,' `Finance,' and `Climate Change'.
+The far-right Twitter users shared $11,643$ articles from the Google News dataset on the four topics of interest -- `Top Stories,' `Australia,' `Finance,' and `Climate Change'.
 We process these articles' content using LIWC.
 Finally, we perform \emph{t-tests} (Bonferroni corrected) to compare articles shared by the far-right Twitter users with 1) articles produced by far-right publishers and 2) articles produced by moderate publishers. \cref{tab:farrighttext} shows select LIWC categories that show statistically significant differences.
+There are several noteworthy findings which we introduce below.